mrlt8/docker-wyze-bridge/README.md

 # RTMP/RTSP/HLS Bridge for Wyze Cam

-Docker container to enable RTMP, RTSP, and HLS streams for Wyze cams based on [noelhibbard's script](https://gist.github.com/noelhibbard/03703f551298c6460f2fd0bfdbc328bd#file-readme-md) with [kroo/wyzecam](https://github.com/kroo/wyzecam), [aler9/rtsp-simple-server](https://github.com/aler9/rtsp-simple-server), and [shauntarves/wyze-sdk](https://github.com/shauntarves/wyze-sdk).

-Exposes a local RTMP, RTSP, and HLS stream for all your Wyze Cameras including v3.
+Docker container to expose a local RTMP, RTSP, and HLS stream for all your Wyze cameras including v3.
 No Third-party or special firmware required.

+Based on [@noelhibbard's script](https://gist.github.com/noelhibbard/03703f551298c6460f2fd0bfdbc328bd#file-readme-md) with [kroo/wyzecam](https://github.com/kroo/wyzecam), [aler9/rtsp-simple-server](https://github.com/aler9/rtsp-simple-server), and [shauntarves/wyze-sdk](https://github.com/shauntarves/wyze-sdk).

+##### Compatability:
-Should work on most x64 systems as well as on some arm-based systems like the raspberry pi.
+Should work on most x64 systems as well as on some arm-based systems like the Raspberry Pi.
 [See here](#armraspberry-pi-support) for instructions to run on arm.

 ## Changes in v0.3.2